 - I'd hop on chat, and within half a minute or less, someone would be online.
-95% of issues would be resolved within no more than a half-hour; often, only a few minutes on live chat.
+95% of issues would be resolved within a half-hour; often, only a few minutes on live chat.

-- The WPX hosting service and CDN are so blazing-fast (response time, TTFB and everything) that we never needed caching plugins for any of our sites.
+- The WPX hosting service and CDN are so blazing-fast (response time, TTFB, everything) that we never needed caching plugins anywhere.
 Ever.
-At first, we briefly used their recommended settings with W3 Total Cache, and found it introduced too much editing latency for our liking.
+At first, we briefly used WPX's recommended settings with W3 Total Cache, and found it introduced too much editing latency for our liking.
 We quickly found that our sites, all less than 30 pages, ran well even without it, provided they're built lightweight.
 (Our sites were rebuilt in Oxygen Builder, which we now do for our clients--and you, too.)

 - Should their security block an external service, such as ShipStation emails for e-commerce, we'd send WPX the relevant data, and they would permanently unblock the process.

 So What Did WPX Do Wrong?
 (Or what DIDN'T they do?)

 After the outage at "The World's Largest Technology Center" (WPX's own words), not only did WPX customers (including myself) suffer for hours, WPX.net itself was down too, so we all had no way to get on our knees and beg support other than on Facebook and Twitter.

 Search Engine Journal covered the incident.
 They made some glaring omissions: